-You don’t have to be breaking the tape at a big marathon, or even your weekly local 5k, to want to run faster.
+You don’t have to break the tape at a big marathon or even your weekly local 5K to want to run faster.
 Runners of any level are usually interested in improving their performance and making running feel that much better.

-Some runners consider supplements like caffeine or a pre-workout drink, others try the latest in footwear like carbon-fiber running shoes, and still others experiment with training tools like parachutes and anti-gravity treadmills.
+Some runners consider supplements like caffeine or a pre-workout drink, others try the latest footwear like carbon-fiber running shoes, and others experiment with training tools like parachutes and anti-gravity treadmills.

-Another potential performance-improving strategy is wearing compression socks or compression sleeves while running or after your workout.
+Another potential performance-improving strategy is wearing compression socks or compression sleeves while running or after a workout.
 But do compression sleeves work?

-Compression garments have become increasingly popular in the training and recovery protocols for athletes of all sports, distance runners included.
+Compression garments have become increasingly popular in the training and recovery protocols for athletes of all sports, including distance runners.

 You can now see knee-high compression socks adorning the legs of several of the top finishers in most major marathons, and many of these same athletes don full-length compression tights and tops after the race.

-What Are Compression Sleeves & What Do Compression Sleeves Do?
+What Are Compression Sleeves & What Do They Do?

 Compression sleeves typically extend from just below the knee to the ankle, providing graduated compression or pressure along the lower leg, ranging from approximately 10-30 mmHg at the ankle and gradually increasing towards the top.

-There have been quite a few studies over the years on the efficacy of compression sleeves.
+Over the years, there have been quite a few studies on the efficacy of compression sleeves.

-One large review that looked at over 150 studies investigating the potential benefits and mechanisms of action for wearing compression sleeves to improve athletic performance reported that results from the individual studies were mixed.
+One large review1Weakley, J., Broatch, J., O’Riordan, S., Morrison, M., Maniar, N., & Halson, S. L. (2021).
+Putting the Squeeze on Compression Garments: Current Evidence and Recommendations for Future Research: A Systematic Scoping Review.
+Sports Medicine. https://doi.org/10.1007/s40279-021-01604-9 which looked at over 150 studies investigating the potential benefits and mechanisms of action for wearing compression sleeves to improve athletic performance reported that results from the individual studies were mixed.

 In general, findings suggested that compression sleeves and compression garments seem to reduce muscle oscillatory properties and positively affect the sensorimotor systems.